 "Thank you for sending your tour report for Estonia, plus a CD.
 Both good reminders of some excellent birding.
 Great Snipe and Nutcracker were my own favourites.."......
 Mrs W, Edinburgh

 From time to time various countries catch the imagination of the travelling birdwatcher, and become very popular almost overnight.
 Estonia has rapidly become a favourite.
-Having completed nine successful trips to this Baltic country, we have been enthralled by the surprises it has to offer.
+Having completed ten successful trips to this Baltic country, we have been enthralled by the surprises it has to offer.
 With its Siberian-like forests, Scandinavian peat-bogs, watermeadows full of geese and waders, and a fascinating coastline, together with a low human population, empty roads and excellent infrastructure we have found it impossible to fault the country.

 Our quest for Great Snipe, Red-necked Grebe, Long-tailed Duck, White-tailed Eagle, Lesser Spotted Eagle, Capercaillie, Ural Owl, Wryneck, Thrush Nightingale, Penduline Tit, Common Rosefinch and various other eastern migrants will see us visiting a substantial portion of this small country.
 Estonia's wetlands are situated on the Baltic flyway and are used as a brief stopover for migrants en route to Siberia.
 The birdwatching record books are being re-written as birders log amazing numbers of migrants here.

-The timing of our visit is critical; any earlier and some sought-after summer migrants will not have arrived; any later and the spectacular wildfowl migration would be finished and the Great Snipes would be hidden in long grass.
+The timing of our visit is important; any earlier and some sought-after summer migrants will not have arrived; any later and the spectacular wildfowl migration would be finished and the Great Snipes would be hidden in long grass.
 Get it just right, as we believe we have, and it is possible to watch the lekking antics of Great Snipe, find migrant Red-breasted Flycatcher, Common Rosefinch and Corncrake and listen to the beautiful song of the Thrush Nightingale.

 Estonia is a wonderful land that gives a glimpse of how Western Europe used to be before the ravages of modern man took their toll.
-It holds annual surprises, as migration is very unpredictable but always rewarding.
+It holds annual surprises, as migration is unpredictable but always rewarding.

 Having arrived at Tallinn, we will drive straight to Haapsalu, a journey of 70 miles.
 Haapsalu will be our base for the first four nights.
-It is well located for visits to Estonia’s premier reserve, Matsalu Bay, as well as for watching migrants moving through the Gulf of Finland and searching for birds in nearby ancient forests.
+It is well located for visits to Estoniaís premier reserve, Matsalu Bay, as well as for watching migrants moving through the Gulf of Finland and searching for birds in nearby ancient forests.

 Matsalu is one of the most important wetlands in Northern Europe; a vast coastal bay where deciduous and mixed forests give way to water-meadows, huge reedbeds and a large but shallow lagoon.
 Black-tailed Godwits breed; Bitterns boom; White-tailed Eagles hunt nervous wildfowl; and Fieldfare nest colonially in villages.
-Wrynecks are fairly common, the first Red-breasted Flycatchers should be arriving, Red-backed Shrikes are likely, and we will check the flooded fields for Garganey and three species of harrier.
+Wrynecks are fairly common, the first Red-breasted Flycatchers should be arriving, Barred Warblers and Red-backed Shrikes are likely, and we will check the flooded fields for Garganey and three species of harrier.
 White Storks are common, nesting in close proximity to farmhouses, and the rare Black Stork is also possible.